syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Xamarin.md

 'Create PDF graphics for the page
 Dim graphics As PdfGraphics = page.Graphics
 'Load the image as stream
-Dim imgStream As Stream = GetType(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Sample.pdf")
+Dim imgageStream As Stream = GetType(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Autumn Leaves.jpg")

 'Load the image from the disk.
-Dim image As New PdfBitmap(imgStream)
+Dim image As New PdfBitmap(imgageStream)
 'Draw the image
 graphics.DrawImage(image, 0, 0)
 '''/Save the document to the stream